Skip to content

 DFF.THREAD.pop_result(...)
 VS DFF.THREAD.get_all_results(...)

-1. DFF.THREAD.pop_result(...) is better suited for independent tasks, where any task having a result immediately proceeds to subsequent processing.
+1. DFF.THREAD.pop_result(...) is more suitable for independent tasks, where any task that has a result immediately enters subsequent processing.

-2. DFF.THREAD.get_all_results(...) is suitable for tasks that have dependencies or associations, where all tasks need to be completed before proceeding together into subsequent processing.
+2. DFF.THREAD.get_all_results(...) is more suitable for tasks that are related or dependent, where all tasks need to be completed before entering subsequent processing together.